Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 • $n$ is the number of observations

-Ridge squares each coefficient, so its penalty curves smoothly around zero.
-Lasso uses absolute values, which draw a diamond with sharp corners at the axes, and those corners are why Lasso can set coefficients to exactly zero.
+Ridge squares each coefficient, so its penalty is a smooth bowl around zero.
+Lasso uses absolute values, which trace a diamond with sharp corners at the axes.
+Those corners are the geometric reason Lasso can set coefficients to exactly zero.
 Ridge can only push them close.

 How the L2 and L1 penalties change the same OLS loss.